From Developer → UX Team Lead

 Six critical status fields surfaced directly into the form: Codes Sent to Admin, Codes Sent to Billing, K-Level, Claim Number, Delivery Visit Date, and Code Selection Type.
 Available at a glance, without leaving the form.
 The same status bubble carried through to the Delivery Receipt, the same information available wherever practitioners needed it.

-Clinical workflows moved from the office to wherever care happened.
+Clinical workflows moved from the office to wherever care happened

-Practitioners could focus on patients, not software.
+Practitioners could focus on patients, not software

 Alerts surfaced inline so practitioners could act without losing context.
 Tag translation became one action across the entire form.
 Status information appeared directly where practitioners needed it.
 Workflows that once required training videos and physical handouts worked without them.